barsoom/review/README.md

 * [x] Render listing of commits
 * [x] Add css
 * [ ] Unbreak CI
+  * [ ] try other options for babel-preset if it works
 * [ ] Convert config to coffee script for less noisy config
 * [ ] Add complete markup from react prototype and see if anything is missing from angular
 * [ ] Set up instructions from scratch, bootstrapping scripts, etc